zoxon/explosiv/README.md

 > A fork of the already beautiful [Dhow](https://www.github.com/kartiknair/dhow)

-Simple and powerful JSX Static Site Generator.
+A simple and powerful JSX Static Site Generator.